 Unbeknownst to me, the water in the pool was initially too hot (42 degrees!) and so Brad had to empty out several buckets and top up with cold water.
 After 1hour and 15min, the pool was finally ready!

 I had a moment of panic when a huge surge hit me, after I had taken off my TENS but had not had any time to get in the pool yet.
+My midwife offered to give me a hip squeeze but I declined.
 It is weird how some women love either hip squeezes or lower back massage during a surge.
 And others like me, really dislike being touched!
 So I had nothing helping me during that surge.
-I just lent over the edge of the pool trying to breathe through it.
+I just lent over the edge of the pool trying not to panic and just to breathe through it.
 That was a tough one.

 After 1 hour of being in the water and breathing my baby down, the top of baby’s head was visible at height of a surge!
 When that surge finished it would recede.
 It is important that you allow your baby’s head to come forward and back – 2 steps forward, 1 step back.
 Allowing the head to come bit by bit, allows for the tissues to relax and stretch – thereby allowing the head to descend further and minimise your chance of tearing.

 From then on, my surges did feel more expulsive, and so I followed my body’s instinct and pushed when my body told me to.
 However, I had a fear of tearing, so I wasn’t pushing as much as I could have.
 My midwife reminded me to surrender to the sensations and to allow my baby to come.
 I gave myself a stern talking to and loudly repeated my affirmation that I close my yoga class with.
 I TRUST MY BABY, I TRUST MY BODY, I TRUST THIS PROCESS, I TRUST MYSELF.